Technical Architecture · Draft 1.0 · Last updated August 2026

 Ed25519 is the same scheme used by SSH, TLS 1.3, the Signal protocol, and the C2PA standard.

-Key management — DID:web
+Key management — DID:webvh

 Self-sovereign

 The institution controls its own keys and identity.
 GAMI has no access to private keys at any point.
+No certificate authority, no GAMI-issued credential.

 Domain-loss resilience